Too many people believe supplements are the magic element to reaching their fitness and overall health goals.

 The truth is some of them work, some of them might be dangerous for you, and many others simply don’t work.

-In this Real Talk Friday episode, Ted dives deep into the supplement dark waters to reveal the unspoken truth about performance and health-enhancing supplements.
+In this Ted Talk episode, Ted dives deep into the supplement dark waters to reveal the unspoken truth about performance and health-enhancing supplements.